 There’s so much information about businesses online these days that even failing to research a barber would be irresponsible.
-There’s no excuse not to study a lender in-depth before borrowing hundreds of dollars from them.
 For the sake of due diligence, here’s what the internet has to say about Spotloan.

 The best place to start researching any business is with the Better Business Bureau (BBB).
 They’re the most trustworthy source for honest online reviews, and people can register complaints about any business with them.

 Unfortunately for Spotloan, their BBB profile doesn’t paint a great picture.
 Spotloan has been open for eight years, so they’ve had ample time to build out their systems.
-But in the last three years, customers made 175 complaints about them with the BBB.
-Of those 175 complaints, 141 were about the company’s billing and collections practices.
+But in the last three years, customers made more than 190 complaints about them.
+Of those complaints, the majority were about the company’s billing and collections practices.

-That means that over 80% of the complaints about the company are because they failed to handle repayment properly.
+Almost 80% of the complaints about the company were because they failed to handle repayment properly.
 For a company that is supposed to provide people with money and then let them pay it off with “payments you can manage,” that’s a problematic statistic.

 But the BBB isn’t the only place people can review a business.
-Spotloan also features their profile on Trustpilot pretty prominently on their website.
-And for good reason, since they have over 12,000 positive reviews on that site that average out to an excellent 4.7-star score.
+Spotloan also features their Trustpilot profile pretty prominently on the website.
+And for good reason, since they have more than 15,000 positive reviews on that site that average out to an excellent 4.6-star score.

 But Trustpilot has (ironically) been pretty thoroughly exposed as untrustworthy.
-It allows fake reviews and inflated scores to exist on their pages.
+It allows fake reviews and inflated scores to exist on their pages, though Trustpilot’s new transparency report says it has taken steps to try to safeguard the platform.
 It also seems like Spotloan is directly requesting reviews only from customers who they already know will leave a positive one.